Convenient Spare Tire Storage - Best Rear Tire Carriers For Subaru

 Less Risk Of Back & Neck Injuries

 It’s also important to think about how difficult it could be to retrieve a spare tire from the roof of your car in an adverse situation.
 For some of us that have experienced back pain, lifting something overhead like this can be dangerous and uncomfortable.
 Imagine pulling down a 65lb spare tire, installing it, and then having to lift the old one back up after you’re done.
-Not a fun time – especially if you’re trying not to scratch your car’s paint up (don’t piss the wife off by scuffing the Outback.)
+This only gets worse if you’re in the ice, mud, or snow.
+Not a fun time – especially if you’re trying not to scratch your car’s paint up (don’t scuff the wife’s Outback.)

 So what should you buy?
 There are a few great options.
 It will most likely come down to price for most people.
 However, it is important to consider weight, craftsmanship, and fitment.
-These carriers fit Subaru’s pretty well and are built with quality in mind.
+Each of these carriers fit Subaru’s pretty well and are built with quality in mind.
+But we suggest buying the nicest one you can afford.

 The Wilco Hitchgate is an extremely lightweight, easily installed swinging rear tire carrier.
 Wilco has been making fantastic products for years and this carrier is no exception.
 At only 54lbs.
 The Hitchgate Hi Clearance is the perfect option for small SUV’s and lifted sedans.
 For anyone looking to get the perfect blend of performance, price, and quality, this is the way to go.